-Szitnya Castle was not in the best condition in the time of Prince Thököly Imre between 1678-1683 when it was defended by the rebel troops against the Emperor’s army.
+Szitnya Castle was not in the best condition in the time of Prince Thököly Imre between 1678 and 1683 when it was defended by the rebel troops against the Emperor’s army.

 The last soldiers in the castle were the Germans of the Emperor during the War of Independence of Prince Rákóczi Ferenc in the first decade of the 18th century.
 When they heard the approach of General Ocskay László’s rebels, the mercenaries hastily had the whole castle exploded before running away.
-When the wars ceased to blacken the ruins anymore, the first sight-seeing tower of Hungary was built on the top of them in 1727.
+When the wars ceased to blacken the ruins anymore, the first sightseeing tower in Hungary was built on top of them in 1727.

 Dear Readers, I can only make this content available through small donations or by selling my books or T-shirts:

 Please, feel free to support me with a coffee here:

 You can check out my books on Amazon or Draft2Digital, they are available in hardcover, paperback, or ebook: